Dr Dimple Doshi

 • Obesity and lifestyle-related hormonal imbalances

-• History of fibroids or endometrial abnormalities
+• Presence of uterine fibroids, polyps, or endometrial abnormalities

 How Is Menorrhagia Diagnosed?